-Mr Mochkin is engaged as Executive Director of Business Development under a consulting agreement with Ledger Holdings Pty Ltd ("Ledger"), a company associated with Mr Mochkin, which the Company may terminate without cause by providing 6 months' written notice.
-Ledger is paid fees of A\$216,000 per annum.
+Mr Mochkin is engaged as Executive Director under a consulting agreement with Ledger Holdings Pty Ltd ("Ledger"), a company associated with Mr Mochkin, which the Company can terminate at any time by providing 6 months' written notice.
+Ledger recieves fees of A\$18,000 per month under the consulting agreement.